jakerudolph/matlab_standards/matlab_standards.md

 ## One Statement Per Line

-**Description:** Each line **SHOULD** have at most one statement
+**Description:** Each line **SHOULD** have at most one statement.

 **Rationale:** Maintain readability of your code by having each line of code do exactly one thing.

 **Exception:** One can declare a maximum of three variables on a single line if they are all of the same type or unit.
-One can place an if, for or while statement on one line if there is exactly one statement inside of the loop.
+One can place a simple if/else statement or ternary operation on one line.
+A for or while statement can be placed on one line if there is exactly one statement inside of the loop.

 DO:
 ```matlab